Lu05/CoinLegsSignalBacktester/README.md

 In general you can optimize any parameter of the strategy but I advice you to use values which you are willing to use at live trading.
 </br>
 You could use a SL between 0 and 100% to get awesome results but do you use 100% SL for your trades?

+There is a special case for the parameter 'Prices'.
+Here there will be generated random numbers for Target 1-5.
+The sum of it will be the parameters 'Max' value.
+So if 'Max' is 1 no trailing will be used.
+If 'Max' is eg 0.7 than 0.3 will be used for trailing.
 ## Implementing your own strategy
 Therefore you have to inherit from StrategyBase.
 </br>